 Portugal Tech Visa

-The Portuguese government introduced the Portugal tech visa to attract highly qualified tech talent to Portugal.
+The Portuguese government introduced the D3 Visa Portugal (Tech Visa) to attract highly qualified tech talent to Portugal.
 Nationals from countries outside the Schengen Area can apply, provided they meet the following requirements:

 • The applicant must be a third-country national who does not reside in the European Union.